Nada-Hathout/Furni-Ecommerce/README.md

 2. **Configure Connection Strings**

-   Update SQL connection strings in the following files:
+   Update the following:
-   - `UserWebsite\web.config`
+   - `Furni-Ecommerce-Website\web.config`
-   - `AdminDashboard\web.config`
+   - `Furni-Ecommerce-DashBoard\web.config`

-3. **Apply Migrations**
+3. **Run EF Migrations**

-   Run EF migration commands from the **DataAccess** project with **UserWebsite** as the startup project.
+   Execute migration commands as outlined above.

 4. **Run the Application**

-   - Set `UserWebsite` or `AdminDashboard` as the startup project in Visual Studio
+   - Set either frontend or dashboard as the startup project
-   - Press `F5` or `Ctrl + F5` to build and run
+   - Press `F5` to build and launch

 ---

 ## 📷 Screenshots (Optional)

-Include screenshots of:
-- User storefront
+Include:
+- Product catalog view
-- Product details
+- Product detail page
+- Cart and checkout
-- Admin panel
+- Admin dashboard
-- Order management
+- Order history
-- Login/register forms
+- Login / Register UI

 ---

 ## 🙌 Contributing

-We welcome community contributions to improve Furni!
+We welcome contributions!

-### How to Contribute:
+### How to Contribute

-1. Fork this repository
+1. Fork the repository
-2. Create a new feature/bugfix branch
+2. Create a feature branch
-3. Commit your changes
+3. Make your changes
-4. Push to your forked repo
-5. Submit a Pull Request
+4. Push and create a Pull Request

-Please open issues for bugs, feature requests, or enhancement ideas.
+Open issues for bugs, enhancements, or discussions.

 ---

 ## 📝 License

 This project is licensed under the **MIT License**.
-See the [LICENSE](./LICENSE) file for full license information.
+See the [LICENSE](./LICENSE) file for details.

 ---